 QX7/QN7 is also potentiometer based, but utilizes a high performance, precision, MIL-spec potentiometer.
 It features a hardened co-molded resistance element and precision stainless steel ball bearings.
 This version provides precise, reliable feedback and withstands high cycle and high vibration applications.

-So if you need precise feedback or have high vibration application select the high performance, otherwise the standard version should perform well in most other applications.
+So if you need precise feedback or have high vibration application select either of the high performance options, otherwise the standard version should perform well in most other applications.
 One more comment, If SIL Certificate is needed for your 4-20mA position transmitter, then your options are limited to Q_5, and Q_7.

 1.)
 How many devices can be placed on a Protected “T” or Protected Drop switch?